lucygabriela/getting_and_cleaning_data/CodeBook.md

 #### fbodyaccStdZ
 	Average of body triaxial acceleration signals standard deviation in frequency domain signals, using the Z direction.
 #### fbodyaccjerkMeanX
+	Average of body triaxial acceleration signals average in frequency domain signals to obtain Jerk signals, in the X direction.
 #### fbodyaccjerkMeanY
+	Average of body triaxial acceleration signals average in frequency domain signals to obtain Jerk signals, in the Y direction.
 #### fbodyaccjerkMeanZ
+	Average of body triaxial acceleration signals average in frequency domain signals to obtain Jerk signals, in the Z direction.
 #### fbodyaccjerkStdX
+	Average of body triaxial acceleration signals standard deviation in frequency domain signals to obtain Jerk signals, in the X direction.
 #### fbodyaccjerkStdY
+	Average of body triaxial acceleration signals standard deviation in frequency domain signals to obtain Jerk signals, in the Y direction.
 #### fbodyaccjerkStdZ
+	Average of body triaxial acceleration signals standard deviation in frequency domain signals to obtain Jerk signals, in the Z direction.
 #### fbodygyroMeanX
+	Average of body angular velocity average in frequency domain signals, using the X direction.
 #### fbodygyroMeanY
+	Average of body angular velocity average in frequency domain signals, using the Y direction.
 #### fbodygyroMeanZ
+	Average of body angular velocity average in frequency domain signals, using the Z direction.
 #### fbodygyroStdX
+	Average of body angular velocity standar deviation in frequency domain signals, using the X direction.
 #### fbodygyroStdY
+	Average of body angular velocity standar deviation in frequency domain signals, using the X direction.
 #### fbodygyroStdZ
+	Average of body angular velocity standar deviation in frequency domain signals, using the X direction.
 #### fbodyaccmagMean
+	Average of body linear acceleration magnitude average in frequency domain signals.
 #### fbodyaccmagStd
+	Average of body linear acceleration magnitude average in frequency domain signals.
 #### fbodyaccjerkmagMean
+	Average of body linear acceleration magnitude average in frequency domain signals, in order to obtain Jerk signals.
 #### fbodyaccjerkmagStd
+	Average of body linear acceleration magnitude standard deviation in frequency domain signals, in order to obtain Jerk signals.
 #### fbodygyromagMean

 #### fbodygyromagStd